ishan-jaiswal-cse0247/InfoGet/README.md

 # InfoGet
-This python3 script cna gather information about your system and web applications, It is very basic script with some powerful and very important tolls built in which can help you to stay safe on Internet.
+This python3 reconnaissance script can gather information about your system and web applications, It is a very basic script with some powerful and very important tools built in which can help you to stay safe on the Internet.